 Complications of chickenpox during pregnancy

 Nine out of ten pregnant women have immunity against chickenpox.
-Although contact with chickenpox is common during pregnancy, few women become infected during pregnancy (approximately three in 1,000 pregnancies have complications caused by chickenpox).
+Although contact with chickenpox is common during pregnancy, few women become infected during pregnancy (approximately 3 in 1,000 pregnancies have complications caused by chickenpox).

 If you have chickenpox for the first time during pregnancy, you can become seriously ill with conditions such as pneumonia, hepatitis and encephalitis.
-If a pregnant woman is infected with chickenpox in the first 20 weeks of pregnancy, there is a risk of congenital varicella syndrome, which can cause abnormalities.
+If a pregnant woman is infected with chickenpox in the first 20 weeks of pregnancy, there is a risk to the baby of congenital varicella syndrome, which can cause abnormalities.
 After 20 weeks, the risk is lower.

 The complications for the unborn and newborn baby include: